Manishearth/manishearth.github.io/source/_posts/2017-01-11-rust-tidbits-what-is-a-lang-item.markdown

 [looking at the lang item in libcore][sized-source] and copying it over unless you want to make tweaks.
 Beware that tweaks may not always work; not only does the compiler expect the lang item to exist, it expects it to make sense.
-There are properties of the lang item that it assumes are true, and it may cause assertions in the code.
+There are properties of the lang item that it assumes are true, and failure to provide an appropriate lang item may cause the compiler to assert without a useful error message.
 In this case I do have a tweak, since the original definition of `Copy` is `pub trait Copy: Clone {}`, but I know that this tweak will work.